-On March 30, 2019 there will be a special event, the Corps Day Jeep Review and Awards Parade which commemorates the arrival of the first cadets on campus in March 1843.
-There are events open to the public throughout the day.
+On March 28, 2020, there will be a special event, the Corps Day Jeep Review which commemorates the arrival of the first cadets on campus in March 1843.

 Parade Schedules are subject to change, so please confirm their schedule here.